blindpill/notes/freedom-app.md

 The Freedom App is THE solution for phone addiction.
-My average screen time nowadays is below half an hour.
+My average screen time nowadays is below half an hour (it used to be around 8 hours).
 These are the steps you have to follow:

 (this guide is for iPhone only.
 I'm unaware of how Android works)